pgqrs¶

 .await?;

-let archive = pgqrs::workflow_step(&run, "create_archive", || async {
+let archive_path = pgqrs::workflow_step(run, "create_archive", || async {

 Ok::<_, pgqrs::Error>(format!("{}.zip", files[0]))